battreesyia/LAB11/README.md

 # LAB11

-This is a codinf exerrcise for week 11 lab from my lecturer.
+This is a coding exerrcise for week 11 lab from my lecturer.
-The program is made to calculate a BMI for 20 students.
+The program is made to calculate BMI for 20 students.
 It use 3 one dimensional array function.

 Question :
 Body Mass Index (BMI) is a measure of health on weight. it can be calculated by taking your weight in Kg